 - Even More Museums in Medellin

 - More About Medellin and Its Many Museums

 - Planning Your Trip to Medellin

 These museums are not just art or history museums, but here you’ll also find amazing museums that go into depth about science, the universe, water, animals, and so much more.

 Medellin does museums really well, and by that, I mean fun and interactive, rather than those dull, boring affairs that I remember as a kid.
 These top 26 museums in Medellin cater to all kinds of interests and are certainly worth a visit.
 You can expect the vast majority of them to be fun informative, interactive, and entertaining.

 In this guide to museums in Medellin, we will first discuss the 15 most popular museums of the city (the best of the best, if you will) and what makes them special and unique from each other.

-But we didn’t want to leave out some of the other smaller and lesser-known museums of the city, so we will also discover a few of these and the myriad of subjects that they specialize in.
-Also, good to know, some are even free so there is no holding you back in visiting them.
-Let’s begin with the most visited museums…
+But we didn’t want to leave out some of the other smaller and lesser-known museums in the city, so we will also discover a few of these and the myriad of subjects that they specialize in.
+Also, good to know, that some are even free so there is no holding you back from visiting them.
+Let’s begin with the most popular Medellin museums…